Akalanka47000/bashaway-questions-2023/easy/scriptville/QUESTION.md

 ## Output / Evaluation Criteria

-- A 4x resized image in the dist directory for each image in the src directory.
+- A 4x resized image in the out directory for each image in the src directory.

 - The script should not crash if the src directory is empty or does not exist.